carlosm00/MetaPy/README.md

 python metapy.py C:\example\folder -f
 ```

+Please, note that more than three (3) arguments will be considered a wrong use of the script.

 # Tests and 'Source' folder
 For testing purposes we created a 'Source' folder containing the following files: